tadelv/RetroVisor/README.md

 RetroVisor helps you with inspecting UIViews in your unit tests.
 You do test views in unit tests, right?
 Right?

+Usually, I mark subview properties of my custom views as `private`, which I think is the right practice, only exposing what is really needed to use a certain view.
+This makes testing said views a bit more complex, since there is no way to access those private members in the Unit Test target.
+This is where RetroVisor comes to help.
+It adds a new property on UIView and subclasses, called `elements`, which contains all the views subviews (recursively, skipping class names starting with `_` or UIKit private classes) and allows for `Collection` like operations on these elements.
+It also provides matching and filtering helper functions, which help you find the specific view you are looking for more easily.

 ## Retro What?

 RetroVisor works by recursively searching a given UIView's subviews for views that match a certain criteria.
 Additionally it provides (very crude) functionality for simulating tapping on said views.